hack-technicolor/hack-technicolor/docs/Hack Type 1&2.md

 xxxxx
 ```

-This guide will try to set your modem to the following bank state:
+This guide will try to set your Gateway to the following bank state:

 ```bash
 /proc/banktable/active